 Our colleagues in the ADF Product Management group recently launched a new YouTube channel called "ADF Architecture TV".
 Go check it out!

 Ultan O'Broin (@ultan) from the User Experience (UX) team started the month of July on the Usable Apps blog with a post titled "Applications User Experience Fundamentals".
 Highly recommended read for anyone who wants to get an understand what user experience really means.
 His colleague Karen Scipi followed up later in the month with a very useful post summarizing Resources for Building Oracle ADF Applications.

-- January In Review
+- May in Review